Selection of translated books with a Scottish connection

 and it is for translation costs only.

-has been awarded to 15
+Round 1 funding was awarded to 15

 Queries about the fund should be directed to Lucy Feather,